 Amazon DynamoDB: Amazon DynamoDB is a fast, fully managed NoSQL database service.
 Amazon EMR has direct integration with Amazon DynamoDB so you can quickly and efficiently process data stored in Amazon DynamoDB and transfer data between Amazon DynamoDB, Amazon S3, and HDFS in Amazon EMR.

 Other AWS Data Stores: Amazon EMR customers also use Amazon Relational Database Service (a web service that makes it easy to set up, operate, and scale a relational database in the cloud), Amazon Glacier (an extremely low-cost storage service that provides secure and durable storage for data archiving and backup), and Amazon Redshift (a fast, fully managed, petabyte-scale data warehouse service).
-AWS Data Pipeline is a web service that helps customers reliably process and move data between different AWS compute and storage services (including Amazon EMR) as well as on-premise data sources at specified intervals.
+AWS Data Pipeline is a web service that helps customers reliably process and move data between different AWS compute and storage services (including Amazon EMR) as well as on-premises data sources at specified intervals.

 Hive is an open source data warehouse and analytics package that runs on top of Hadoop.
 Hive is operated by Hive QL, a SQL-based language which allows users to structure, summarize, and query data.
 Hive QL goes beyond standard SQL, adding first-class support for map/reduce functions and complex extensible user-defined data types like JSON and Thrift.
 This capability allows processing of complex and unstructured data sources such as text documents and log files.
 Hive allows user extensions via user-defined functions written in Java.
 Amazon EMR has made numerous improvements to Hive, including direct integration with Amazon DynamoDB and Amazon S3.
 For example, with Amazon EMR you can load table partitions automatically from Amazon S3, you can write data to tables in Amazon S3 without using temporary files, and you can access resources in Amazon S3 such as scripts for custom map/reduce operations and additional libraries.
 Learn more about Hive and EMR.